 In 2016, she was recognized by the Dallas Business Journal in its inaugural Women In Tourism Awards.
 In 2015, she was honored with the La Cima Legacy Award for her contributions to the Irving community.
 Maura also has been named as a “Meetings Trendsetter” by MeetingsFocus Magazine, and a “Top 25 Extraordinary Mind” by the Hospitality Sales & Marketing Association International.
 She is the recipient of an Irving Schools Foundation Fellow, and in 2017 was recognized by the NAACP Irving-Carrollton Branch with the Fletcher Yates Community Service Award.

 Back home in Irving, she is a key part of the Irving Economic Development Partnership. she serves on boards for the Heritage Society, Rotary, La Cima Club, Irving Salvation Army and Chamber of Commerce.
 She is a past chair of the Dallas Advertising League/AAF-Dallas.

-Before joining the hospitality industry, Gast spent time in the retail and newspaper worlds, in a variety of sales, marketing and event management roles.
-In an unusual twist, she also spent several years sidelining as a member of an improv troupe, and hosting corporate karaoke events.
-She is a graduate of St. Mary’s University in San Antonio, and spent most of her childhood years in San Angelo, Texas.
-An Air Force “brat,” Maura’s family spent its primary tours of duty in the Philippines and Taiwan.
+Before joining the hospitality industry, Gast spent time in the retail and newspaper worlds, in a variety of sales, marketing and event management roles; she is also a recovering meeting professional.
+She is a graduate of St. Mary’s University in San Antonio, Texas.